fawzaih20/HW2/lab-05.md

     ## [1] 935  26

-Each row represents information about a nobel prize winner.
+AN1:26 variables AN2: 935 obs AN3:Each row represents information about
+a nobel prize winner.

 1. Create a new data frame called `nobel_living` that filters for